Skip to Content

 Ensure Network Coverage

-Telegram and other apps won’t work or connect on mobile data if you use your phone in a location where there are issues with your network provider signals.
+Telegram and other apps won’t work or connect on cellular data if you use your phone in a location where there are issues with your network provider signals.
 It can be an indoor basement or an outdoor area.

 Therefore, look at the signals on your phone’s Home screen; if you see only one or two bars, you’ve found your problem.
 So move a bit and see if the signals get stable or show at least three bars on the screen.